Athelherro/backend-challenge/README.md

 - Transfer water from one jug to the other until one is empty or the other is full

 The algorithm explores all possible states, tracking visited states to avoid cycles.
 If Z is not a multiple of the GCD of X and Y, or Z is greater than both jug capacities, the problem is unsolvable.

+## Caching & Scalability
+This API uses **Redis** to cache solutions for common (X, Y, Z) requests.
+When a request is received, the API first checks Redis for a cached solution.
+If found, it returns the cached result instantly.
+If not, it computes the solution, stores it in Redis, and returns it.
+This greatly improves performance and scalability for repeated or high-volume requests.

+- Redis must be running for the API to work.
+- Cached solutions are stored as JSON strings with keys like `jug:2,10,4`.

 ## Testing
 - **Run all tests:**